lars-t-hansen/Jobanalyzer/sonalyze/MANUAL.md

   * `rvmem` (two fields expressing percentage, 100=all cards, see `vmem`, also unreliable)
   * `gpus` (lower significant bits of bitmap, lowest bit is card 1, and so on).

-  Note the two fields for rvmem represent the same value but they are computed from different base data and frequently will not be equal.
+  Note the two fields for `rvmem` represent the same value but they are computed from different base data and frequently will not be equal.

+  The default is `datetime,cpu,mem,gpu,vmem,gpus`.

 ## COOKBOOK